lukso-network/docs/docs/guides/universal-profile/create-profile.md

 With the **Ownable** design pattern, a contract can be designed with _functionalities that only the owner can perform_.
 The design pattern gives the contract owner more control and privileges.

-In the context of Universal Profile, _reading data from the contract storage can be done by anyone_.
-But **only the owner can**:
+In the context of Universal Profile, _reading data from the contract storage can be done by anyone_, but **only the owner can**:

 - `setData(...)` = add, edit or remove data from the [ERC725Y](../../standards/universal-profile/lsp0-erc725account#erc725y---generic-key-value-store) storage.
-- `execute(...)` = transferring LYX to addresses, calling other contracts, or create and deploy new contracts (see [ERC725X](../../standards/universal-profile/lsp0-erc725account#erc725x---generic-executor) executor)
+- `execute(...)` = transfer LYX to addresses, call other contracts, or create and deploy new contracts (see [ERC725X](../../standards/universal-profile/lsp0-erc725account#erc725x---generic-executor) executor)
 - `transferOwnership(...)` = make an address be the new owner of the Universal Profile.

 In this guide, our Universal Profile's owner will be a contract called a **Key Manager**.
 The [Key Manager](../../standards/smart-contracts/lsp6-key-manager.md) is a smart contract that enables granting specific permissions to `addresses`, so that they can interact with the Universal Profile.
 For example, transferring LYX on behalf of the Universal Profile.